 To test the program, draw a basic shape whose changes may be easily recognized.
 Color palette tools are in the palette areas.
-Foreground (upper square) and background color (lower square) are used in drawing operations.
+The foreground (upper square) and background color (lower square) are used in drawing operations.
 They are numbered 1 and 0, not to be confused with the same numbers assigned to colors in the working palette.
 The starting palette may be altered to include black.
-Double click on the foreground color at the top, the #1, not in the space below the palette icon.
+Double-click on the foreground color at the top, the #1, not in the space below the palette icon.
 A color selection window will appear, choose, and click OK.
 This change is lost if one quits the program.
 If satisfied with the drawn repeat, use the selection tool to isolate the final motif.
 The new working image after cropping to selection: